mrezabayat/iamsorush/content/posts/cpp-span/index.md

     size_t size; // size of sequence
 }
 ```
-with many useful functions to access and modify data
+with many useful functions to access and modify data.

 ## Compiler
 To compile examples here, I use *GCC 10.2* with flag `-std=c++20`.